AdobeDocs/journey-optimizer.en/help/using/personalization/personalization-build-expressions.md

 ![](assets/attribute-details.png)

-In the following example, the expression editor lets you select the profiles that have their birthday today then complete the customization by inserting a specific offer corresponding to this day.
+In the following example, the personalization editor lets you select the profiles that have their birthday today then complete the customization by inserting a specific offer corresponding to this day.

  ![](assets/perso_ee2.png)

-Once your personalization expression is ready, you need to have it validated by the Expression editor.
+Once your personalization expression is ready, you need to have it validated by the personalization editor.
 Learn more in [this section](personalization-validation.md).